Worcester Castle: 14th–19th centuries

 The castle continued to be used as the county gaol after the war and in 1653 a new gaol, built from stone and brick, was constructed in the castle grounds.
 In the 1770s the prison reformer John Howard inspected the gaol and was very critical of the facility.
 In particular he complained about the castle's underground dungeon, accessed down a flight of 26 steps; the room was circular, 18 feet (5.5 m) across, and guarded by an iron grill.
 Worcester conducted extensive work after the report at a cost of £3,431 (£364,000 at 2009 prices), and by 1788 the prison had 18 new cells for men and two for women, in addition to the dungeon and the sick-rooms.
 Nevertheless, it was housing 74 inmates at the time of Howard's inspection, with two prisoners routinely sharing each cell, sleeping together on the floor.
 Like other prisons of the time, Worcester Castle was run as a private enterprise, in this case by a local butcher, who was paid £150 a year (£15,400) to run the facility.
-The prison was known to suffer from outbreaks of gaol fever, which claimed the life of a local doctor who visited the facility.
+The prison was known to suffer from outbreaks of gaol fever (Typhus), which claimed the life of a local doctor who visited the facility.

 A new county gaol was built in 1814, at a cost of £20,000 (£1.1m) with a more modern system of radiating wings; this was constructed on the north side of Worcester where the local street was named "Castle Street" as a result.
 The Dean and Chapter of Worcester Cathedral acquired the old gaol in 1823.
 The outer bailey of the castle became known as the College Green; the College Green was accessed through Edgar's Tower.
 The motte was slowly demolished between 1823 and 1846.